“Our teachers are the heart of our school.”

 Amanda has her bachelor’s degree in Sociology Family Development with a minor in Psychology from Appalachian State University.
 Her husband Ethan is her best friend.
 They love talking and laughing with their daughter, Josephine aka “Josie.”

 Amanda and her family enjoy going out to eat (especially Mexican and places with great dessert), seeing movies, spending time with friends, and participating in her church, Northview.
 She also creates watercolor paintings and has her own shop on Etsy.

 “Why Montessori?
 I love the freedom and hands-on learning style!”

 As an after school teacher, Mr. Chris brings energy, enthusiasm, and smiles to the playground and classroom.
 He enjoys working with children, and as a new dad, he looks forward to spoiling his own son, Abraham, with kindness and hugs.

 Chris earned his associate’s degree in Elementary Education at Blue Ridge Community College.
 He is now pursuing his bachelor’s at Mars Hill.

 Outside of school and school, he enjoys all outdoor pursuits, especially when joined by his lovely wife, Lauren.
-He spent his summer guiding zipline tours, and he’s excited to return to MCD this fall.
+He spends his summer guiding zipline tours, and he’s always excited to return to MCD in fall.

 “It is my pleasure to learn and grow with your children.
 Thank you for taking the time to read about me and feel free to swing by and chat anytime.
 I look forward to meeting all of you and your children.”